With the 3M True Definition intraoral scanner we can take highly accurate, digital impressions of your teeth...

 Today there is an increasing number of digital dental scanners on the market as the digital revolution moves on in dentistry.

 The 3M True Definition Intra Oral Scanner is an updated version of the scanner we had previously.
 It has 3 video cameras operating simultaneously on 3 different axes recording the surfaces of the teeth at 20fps.
 The system is able to build a 3D model of the teeth accurate to microns in a few minutes.
-The STL is then transferred into the cloud and can then be collected by a laboratory or sent to BRONTES in the Minnesota where a physical model of the teeth is built using stereolithography (SLA).
+The STL is then transferred into the cloud and can then be downloaded by a laboratory or printed in Germany where a physical model of the teeth is built using stereolithography (SLA).

 Stereolithography is an additive manufacturing process using a vat of liquid UV-curable photopolymer "resin" and a UV laser to build parts a layer at a time.
-On each layer, the laser beam traces a part cross-section pattern on the surface of the liquid resin.
-Exposure to the UV laser light cures, solidifies the pattern traced on the resin and adheres it to the layer below.
+On each layer, the laser beam traces a cross-section pattern on the surface of the liquid resin.
+Exposure to the UV laser light sets the resin and so the model is slowly built up, layer by layer.

 As dentists we are seeing crowns that fit perfectly first time, with little need for adjustments in the vast majority of cases.
 This must improve the survival and longevity of the tooth you have invested in compared to conventional impressions and crowns.